 Bhaktapur Durbar Square is bigger than the other two squares.
 There are many temples, statues and palace over 500years history there, thus it’s called “The Treasure of Medieval Nepalese Art” and “Outdoor Museum” as well.

 After lunch, we are going to Nagarkot, 35km from Kathmandu.
-It’s called the “Viewing Deck of Himalaya” because it’s the best place to see the overall perspective of Himalaya.
+It’s called the “Viewing Deck of the Himalayas” because it’s the best place to see the overall perspective of the Himalayas.
 It used to be the secluded place of the Nepalese rulers, but since 70’s it became the most popular place to enjoy the sunrise and sunset.
-The tour peak season is Oct. to Mar. every year.
+The peak season is from Oct. to Mar. every year.

 Stay overnight in Nagarkot village

-While the first glimmer of the dawn comes, our driver will pick you up at your hotel to the top of the Sarangkot.
+While the first glimmer of the dawn comes, our driver will drive you to the upper parts of the Sarangkot.
 Arrive at the parking lot in about 30 minutes, you will walk to the observation deck and wait quietly for the magnificent sunrise.
 View for an hour, our driver will send you to your hotel for breakfast.
 Paraglide in Sarangkot is available on request.
-Just short run, you can rise into the air, to view the magnificent lakes and mountains.
+In just a short run, you can rise into the air, to view the magnificent lakes and mountains.
 Pokhara is called "the city of lakes", which is dotted with calm lakes, and we believe that the view of Lake Phewa, with its tranquil fishtail peak in the background, will inspire your photography.